Ralf-A/Steam-API-Scraper/README.md

 ![Output Image](output.PNG)

-## Getting Started
-To use the Steam API Investment Tracker, ensure you have Python installed on your system and the necessary permissions to make requests to the Steam API.

 ## Disclaimer
 This tool is not affiliated with or endorsed by Steam or Valve Corporation.
 The accuracy of the data is dependent on the Steam API's current responses and market conditions.